-Be the sports commentator and narrate the actions during play.
-During play, give the play-by-play breakdown then add a little communication color to play time.
-Using simple phrases and sentences to talk about what's happening.
-For example, describe actions; "cars go fast", "it goes up"," I got it", "whoa, loud!".
+During play, give the play-by-play breakdown.
+Be John Madden and add a little communication color to play time.
+Using simple phrases and sentences to talk about what's happening; "cars go fast", "it goes up"," I got it", "whoa, loud!."